Jump to frequently asked questions about:

 CASPA

-When should I have my materials into CASPA in order to meet the deadlines?
+By what date should I submit my materials to CASPA to meet the deadlines?

 Does the program require any additional tests?

-The GRE is required; however, there is no minimum GRE score.
-GRE scores will be sent directly to CASPA system from ETS.
+The GRE is required; while there is no minimum GRE score your performance on the GRE is considered in the application review process.
+GRE scores must be sent directly to the CASPA system from ETS.
 Presbyterian College GRE code is 2176.

 If I have retaken a class, does the College and CASPA look at the new grade or the average of both?